 Before we begin with a guide for this practice, let’s start with an example.
 Perhaps you are feeling uncertain about a business or a new project at work.
 As part of the Full Circle practice, here are five questions you could use to reflect and move through the uncertainty you’re facing:

 - What gives you joy in the work you are doing? (joy of summer)

-- What have you accomplished so far that you can be proud of? (fruits of late summer‘s harvest)
+- What have you accomplished so far that you are grateful for? (fruits of late summer‘s harvest)

 - What do you need to let go of so this work can thrive? (letting go in autumn)

-- What is still unknown?
-What are you looking forward to? (reflection of winter)
+- What is still unknown? (reflection of winter)